Discover What Our Customers

 Generally yes, the process is straightforward and takes a similar time to a standard mortgage application.

-If you wish to secure a fast mortgage port, give the Revolution Brokers team a call - we manage negotiations and applications on your behalf to expedite the process.
+If you wish to secure a fast mortgage port, give the business finance broker team a call - we manage negotiations and applications on your behalf to expedite the process.

 Your lender will still need to go through the affordability assessment and run credit checks, as well as to value the new property.